 This creamy paleo tapioca pudding is the perfect dessert for when you feel like a bit of a treat.
 There is a ton of extras you can add to the pudding such as sliced mango or banana.

-As I mentioned above, you can add a ton of different extras to this dish for more flavour and nutrition.
+As I mentioned above, you can add a ton of different extras to this dish for more flavor and nutrition.
 Personally, I love to have this with some summer berries such as raspberries and strawberries.
-It really just comes down to what you want to eat.
+It just comes down to what you want to eat.

 If you like seeing how things are done visually then be sure to check out the video below.
 It takes you through all the steps to making this delicious pudding.

 - ½ cup tapioca pearls

 - 2 Tbsp. honey

 - In a pot, combine the tapioca pearls with the coconut milk and let sit for 1 hour.

 - Add the honey, salt, vanilla bean paste and bring to a boil over medium heat, stirring constantly.